AllenCellModeling/flins/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-stress_fiber could always use more documentation, whether as part of the
+Flins could always use more documentation, whether as part of the
-official stress_fiber docs, in docstrings, or even on the web in blog posts,
+official Flins docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/AllenCellModeling/stress_fiber/issues.
+The best way to send feedback is to file an issue at https://github.com/AllenCellModeling/flins/issues.

 If you are proposing a feature: